alphagov/re-build-systems/docs/shared-responsibility-document.md

 * secure developer machines, ask your IT team for guidance
 * manage secrets to [secure the build and deployment pipeline](https://www.ncsc.gov.uk/guidance/secure-build-and-deployment-pipeline)
 * control access to provisioned machines and other AWS services
-* implement protective monitoring, like [logging](https://www.ncsc.gov.uk/guidance/introduction-logging-security-purposes), for security purposes
+* implement protective monitoring and [logging](https://www.ncsc.gov.uk/guidance/introduction-logging-security-purposes), for security purposes
 * using [security hardening for VMs](https://gds-way.cloudapps.digital/standards/operating-systems.html)
+* enable infrastructure monitoring using [AWS CloudWatch](https://aws.amazon.com/cloudwatch/)

-You must [transfer ownership](https://github.com/alphagov/re-build-systems/blob/42d04c882c313fde38d03bb7be49c55a64bb6291/examples/gds_specific_dns_and_jenkins/README.md#provision-the-main-jenkins-infrastructure) of the GitHub OAuth app to `alphagov` once you have provisioned Jenkins.
+You must [transfer ownership](https://github.com/alphagov/re-build-systems/blob/master/examples/gds_specific_dns_and_jenkins/README.md#provision-the-main-jenkins-infrastructure) of the GitHub OAuth app to `alphagov` once you have provisioned Jenkins.
 This prevents unauthorised access to the build system if the owner of the OAuth app leaves the organisation.

 ### Additional services and infrastructure